AdrienC21/optimal-transport-color-transportation/README.md

-# Optimal transport applied to infographics (color transportion problem)
+# Optimal transport applied to infographics (color transportation problem)

 Optimal transport applied to color transportation in the field of infographics / image processing.